QuickPay/quickpay-ruby-client/README.md

 end
 ```

-You can read more about api responses at: [Link](http://tech.quickpay.net/api/)
+You can read more about api responses at [http://tech.quickpay.net/api/](http://tech.quickpay.net/api).